H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure Architecture Theory/Azure Resource Management Hierarchy.md

-# Azure resource management hierarchy
+# Azure Resource Management Hierarchy

 ### The organization structure in Azure consists of the following levels from top to bottom: